 Slide 4: Benefits/Value.

-State clearly and quantify to the extent possible the three or four key benefits you provide, and who specifically realizes these benefits.
-Do some constituents benefit more than others, or earlier than others?
+State clearly and quantify to the extent possible the two or three key benefits you provide, and who specifically realizes these benefits.
+Ideally, you want to be able to communicate that your solution is so compelling that your customers can’t live without your solution.
+Quantify the scale of your benefits.
+You can’t just be better, faster or cheaper; you should be 5x or 10x the current alternative.
+If you have a two-sided market, you need to clarify the value proposition for each side.
 These dynamics should inform your go-to-market strategy, and your product/service roadmap, which you will discuss later.

 Depending on your solution, you might need a separate slide to convince investors that no one else can easily duplicate or surpass your solution (assuming that’s actually true).
 If you are in a business sector in which intellectual property is important, this is where you drill down into your secret sauce.
 This is usually some combination of proprietary technology, unique team domain expertise, and unique partnership.
 Boil this down to simple elements and terms, devoid of jargon.
 Do not walk the audience through a detailed tour of your product architecture.
 Instead, highlight the elements of your technology that give you unique potential for leverage and scale as you grow.
 If you do slides 4 and 5 well, it will be easy to make the case for your …